 How to Fix Internal Server Error due to theme

 If you are lucky and you can access the WordPress admin area, switch to the default theme and if the admin area is not accessible then make use of an FTP client or cPanel.

-Now, open the ‘themes’ folder and rename the folder containing all files associated with the activated theme, means rename the currently activated theme.
+Now, open the ‘themes’ folder and rename the folder containing all files associated with the activated theme, which means renaming the currently activated theme.
 This will deactivate the current theme and the default theme will be automatically activated.
 Reload the website.
 If you still see that error message, nothing is wrong with the theme.

 Reload the website.
 If you still see that error message, nothing is wrong with the theme.
 Its something else

 If you are editing the WordPress files to make some custom functions for your site and you forgot to add a curly brace, a comma, or a semi-colon, then you made a syntax error and your site may just show a blank screen, or show the file name and line number where you made the error or just 500 Internal server error.

 How to Fix Internal Server Error due to corrupted files